 Skip to content

-• Store data in a connected graph structure (like a social network)
+• Store data in connected graph structures

-What We'll Build: LittleX#
+What You'll Build: LittleX#

-• Create accounts and personalized profiles
+• Create accounts and profiles

-• Post short messages (tweets) with rich content
+• Post messages (tweets)

-• Follow other users to build their network
+• Follow other users

-• View a personalized feed of posts from people they follow
+• View a personalized feed

 LittleX Frontend